Current Travel Advice for Customers.Click here

 - The local cuisine is to die for.
 The national dish – green banana and saltfish is a must.
 But also try other St Lucian delicacies such as langouste (Caribbean lobster), Lambi (conch meat), fried plantain, callaloo soup and breadfruit

 - The Gros Islet Friday Night Street Party is held every month, and is the Caribbean’s longest running party of its kind.
-Go along and soak up the atmosphere with the Caribbean music, BBQs, dancing and drinking
+Go along and soak up the atmosphere with the Caribbean music, BBQs, dancing and drinking - it's a very lively time to visit

 - The scuba diving is fantastic here - and who could resist exploring the fabulous beaches that overlook the Pitons?